AzureAD/microsoft-authentication-library-for-js/docs/performance.md

 1. Make a request to the instance discovery endpoint above
 2. Provide the **entire** JSON response to the `auth.cloudDiscoveryMetadata` property.

-The example shown below shows 5 such JSON objects in the array.
-If none of the aliases listed match your authority you do not need to include the corresponding object in the array.
+**Note** If none of the aliases listed in the response match your authority you should pass your authority domain in `auth.knownAuthorities` instead.

 Example: